Introverted/iXercise/README.md

 1. userList.html - contains a list of everyone in the system, add/remove users

-**Patient pages:**

-1. edit_settings_p.html - to change password and all of the other user settings
-2. patientProfileP.html - shows the patients game progess

-**Pages used by the Doctor, Trainer & Admin:**
+**Pages used by the Doctor, Trainer, Admin, & Patient:**

-1. edit_settings.html - to change password and all of the other user settings
+1. change_password.html - to change password

 **JS files:**

 1. server.js - manages database access and sending the information to the client in the html pages
 2. functions.js [in the js folder] - page contains variables that are used by all pages and some functions that is used by more than one page.
 Good for putting information that more than one page will be using since it is being loaded by all of the pages.
-3. server > models contains the logic for connecting to the mongodb and defining collection schemas